ros2/ros2_documentation/source/Concepts/About-Executors.rst

 Outlook
 -------

-While the three Executors of rclcpp work well for general in most applications there are some issues that make them not suitable for real-time applications, which require well-defined execution times, determinism, and custom control over the execution order.
+While the three Executors of rclcpp work well for most applications there are some issues that make them not suitable for real-time applications, which require well-defined execution times, determinism, and custom control over the execution order.
 Here is a summary of some of these issues:

 1. Complex and mixed scheduling semantics.